Close Menu

 1. What are some budget-friendly options for staying outside of Portland, Oregon?

 There are several budget-friendly options for accommodations outside of Portland, Oregon.
 Some of these include camping at state parks such as Champoeg State Park or Ainsworth State Park, staying at budget hotels like Motel 6 or Red Roof Inn, or looking for vacation rentals on websites like VRBO or Airbnb that offer lower prices outside of the city center.
-(See Also: Best Places To Stay In Valencia Spain)
+(See Also: Best Places To Stay Vegas)

 2. What are some popular suburbs of Portland, Oregon to stay in?